yingxingcheng/charge-dipole-model/README.md

    Mean:     78.44   (Angstrom**3)
              11.62   (a.u.)
    | ---------------------------------------------------------------------------
-Note: The following floating-point exceptions are signalling: IEEE_DENORMAL
 ```

 The parameters used in this case is taken from P+Q ISO [R] model from Ref.
 [4].